 Sforza Castle (Castello Sforzesco)

-Sforza Castle also known as Castello Sforzesco, is a gorgeous fortress in the northern part of the city center.
+Sforza Castle, also known as Castello Sforzesco, is a gorgeous fortress in the northern part of the city center.
 It’s close to the Parco Sempione park.
 This landmark is a significant historical and cultural site.
-You’ll find a few museums inside so history lovers will love this place.
+You’ll find a few museums inside, so history lovers will love this place.
+I personally fell in love with the architecture of this place.

 How Many Days Should You Spend in Milan?